tolefab/dbnomics-gitlab-ci/README.md

 # DB.nomics GitLab-CI

-This repository contains scripts interacting with the GitLab Continuous Integration of DB.nomics.
+This repository contains scripts interacting with the GitLab Continuous Integration of DB.nomics and "DB.nomics Dashboard" micro website (`dashboard` sub-dir).

 It also defines a `Dockerfile` allowing Docker Hub to build a container image for us.
 Unfortunately, Docker Hub is only compatible with GitHub for now, and DB.nomics is hosted on its own [GitLab platform](https://git.nomics.world/).
 That's why we created a mirror of this project [on GitHub](https://github.com/dbnomics/dbnomics-gitlab-ci), but the real home is [on DB.nomics GitLab](https://git.nomics.world/dbnomics/dbnomics-gitlab-ci).